 - Aluminum foil

-- Wood embroidery hoop, any size that will fit on your baking dish and in your grill or toaster oven
+- Wood embroidery hoop, any size that will fit on your baking dish and in your grill

 - Translucent pony beads